 The Windows and Mac packages now include pandoc to simplify using YANOM.

 You may wonder why you need YANOM if it uses Pandoc.
 Pandoc does not convert some content and these parts of files are converted by YANOM’s own code.
-For example checklists, i-frames and meta data front matter.
 If you are converting from Synology Note-Station there is a lot of content that is managed by YANOM itself.

-You can download a packaged version of YANOM from here.
+You can download the latest packaged version of YANOM from here.
 You just unzip the file for use in Windows and Mac OSX.
-There is also a Linux version that works in some distributions of Linux (Tested in Ubuntu 20.04 and Manjaro 21.0.1)

 YANOM converts a note-station export file.
 The wiki has a page on how to do that export.